Poultry farming is a significant aspect of agriculture. It’s a highly lucrative agribusiness and a primary income source for agripreneurs and farmers.

 “Am I willing to go the extra mile for financial security?”

-“Do I have what it takes to cater to hatchlings that have no means of communicating?”
+“Do I have what it takes to cater to hatchlings with no means of communicating?”

-“Am I willing to learn in order to avoid expensive mistakes?”
+“Am I willing to learn to avoid expensive mistakes?”

 “How large do I want this venture to be?”

-“How much time am I willing to invest to get good produce?”
+“How much time am I willing to invest in getting good produce?”

 Do you want it on a small scale or a large scale?
-Once you decide on the scale, you then move on to the other questions like your capital source.
+Once you decide on the scale, you move on to the other questions, like your capital source.
 Where and how are you getting your capital?
 Is it via loans or savings?
 Or do you use your ROIs?

-There’s also location of land, the type of farming method, the feed requirement, vaccination techniques and preventive measures.
+There’s also the location of land, the type of farming method, the feed requirement, vaccination techniques, and preventive measures.

 For poultry farming, I would suggest starting on a small scale before upgrading to a larger scale.
-Start small, monitor the trends, monitor the income and expenditure and then upgrade.
-If you’re a beginner entrepreneur, I know your capital reach is small, start small.
+Start small, monitor the trends, income, and expenditure, and then upgrade.
+If you’re a beginner entrepreneur, I know your capital reach is small; start small.
 Rome wasn’t built in a day.

-A day-old chick goes for 250 naira at least.
+A day-old chick goes for 250 nairas at least.
 Times and tides will affect this price, especially with the country recovering from the lockdown.
 But let’s go with 250 naira.

-For 50 chicks, you would need 12,500 naira, approximately 13,000 naira.
-You’ll also need to consider the cost of electricity to keep the birds warm especially in their growing phase.
+For 50 chicks, you would need 12,500 nairas, approximately 13,000 nairas.
+You’ll also need to consider the cost of electricity to keep the birds warm, especially in their growing phase.

 You’ll also have to consider the cost and availability of clean water.
-It’s necessary the birds stay hydrated.
-There’s also feeding requirements.
+The birds must stay hydrated.
+There are also feeding requirements.

-All these factors play a major role and determine your start-up capital.
+All these factors play a significant role and determine your startup capital.

-We’re done with the size of business.
+We’re done with the size of the business.
 We now have to consider housing.
-You can’t farm in the air now, can you?

 How much land would be considered comfortable for 50 chicks?

 A plot?
 Half plot?
 Or something less.
-Or maybe you need just one properly ventilated room.
+Or maybe you need just one adequately ventilated room.
 No matter the case, you must avoid cramping.
 Also, proper care must be exhibited while choosing land.

 Land location: Rural or Urban